conda/governance/CODE_OF_CONDUCT.md

 ## Appealing a Decision

-To appeal a decision of the CoC Committee, contact the [Committee Co-Chairs **and** Ombudsperson](#committee-membership), with your appeal.
+To appeal a decision of the CoC Committee, contact the [Committee Co-Chairs](#committee-membership), with your appeal.
 Please include as much detail as possible about why you are appealing the decision.
-The Co-Chairs and Ombudsperson will review the appeal, possibly consulting with the full Committee, and then issue a decision.
+The Co-Chairs will review the appeal, possibly consulting with the full Committee, and then issue a decision.

 # Timeline Summary: